Filipino Italians

 Filipino Italians are Italians who are either migrants or descendants of migrants from the Philippines.
 Filipinos form the fifth-largest migrant community in Italy, after the Romanian, Albanian, North African communities and Ukrainians.
-Italy is with the UK also the joint largest European migration destination for Filipinos.
+Italy is one of the largest European migration destination for Filipinos, the others being the UK and Spain.
 The Italian capital Rome and the city of Milan is home to the largest Filipino community.
 Roughly 108,000 documented Filipinos reside in Italy as temporary workers or permanent residents, and estimates on the number of undocumented Filipinos vary widely from 20,000 to 80,000.
 In 2008, ISTAT (Istituto Nazionale di Statistica), Italy’s statistics office, reported that there were 113,686 documented Filipinos living in Italy whereas the number had been 105,675 in 2007.

 Filipinos today

 63% of Filipino Italians are women, and they mostly work as domestic assistants.
 The Filipino Department of Labor and Employment (DOLE) says that Italy allows 5000 non-seasonal/regular workers, up from 3000 in 2007.
 The DOLE said that the change was "a sign of appreciation of the good bilateral cooperation with the Philippines in migratory issues."
 There are approximately 60 Filipino organisations in Italy, most of which are church-based, although there are several cultural and civic groups as well.
 One of such groups is the Filipino Women's Council with the aim of educating Filipino women migrants about their rights and lobbying on their behalf.

 In 2007, Italy gave Filipinos with a Filipino driver's license a free Italian driver's license.